brentvatne/quick-question-cli/README.md

-Apologies for the confusion.
-Here's the updated README for `quick-question-cli`:

 # Quick Question CLI

 `quick-question-cli` is a simple command-line tool for asking questions to ChatGPT using the OpenAI node.js library.
 It allows users to quickly interact with ChatGPT by providing a question directly as a command-line argument.
 This package was built with the guidance of GPT-4.